Temperature drift

-This refers to the output fluctuation due to changes in the ambient temperature of the power circuit.
-Typically, the output at the highest and lowest temperatures specified in the specifications is measured, along with the output at room temperature.
-In some cases, the amount of output variation for a 1℃ change in ambient temperature is expressed as a percentage.
-To achieve stable output, a smaller temperature drift is desirable.
-Initial drift, which is the output variation from power-on until each internal component reaches continuous operating temperature, is also considered a type of temperature drift.
+The amount of output fluctuation in a power supply circuit due to changes in ambient temperature.
+Normally, the output at the maximum and minimum specified temperatures and the output at room temperature are measured.
+The change in output when the ambient temperature varies by 1°C may also be expressed as a percentage.
+To obtain stable output, a smaller temperature drift is desirable.
+Initial drift, which is the output fluctuation from power-on until each internal component reaches its continuous operating temperature, is also a type of temperature drift.

 Search from index